josephmaklc/graphqlnode/README.md

-# Welcome to GraphQL demo
+# Welcome to Express-GraphQL demo

 This is a simple demo of graphql in node.js.
 A little express server is running to host graphql.
 A schema of "car" is set up, along with query and mutation to search and update.